Intentionally Causing a Bushfire

 Defences for Intentionally Causing a Bushfire

 You may have a defence available if you have been charged with intentionally causing a bushfire.
 Firstly, may be able to argue necessity or that the fire was started as part of a controlled burn-off, in accordance with legislation or Code of Practice, and that it was justified in the circumstances (e.g. carried out to protect vegetation or property).
 Secondly, you may be able to argue that you lacked intention or were not reckless as to potential damage to person, property or vegetation.
-Finaly, you may be able to dispute the accuracy of the facts alleged in the offence.
-However, it is imperative to seek legal advice to identify the best defence for your case.
+Finally, you may also have a defence of reasonable mistake or a factual dispute relating to the charge.

 R v Crabbe (1985)156 CLR 464.